10 Common Mistakes Au Pairs Can Make — and How to Avoid Them

 6. Poor Communication About Personal Plans

-If you’re thinking about:
+If you are thinking about:

 Taking a weekend trip